JiajunK/jiajunk.github.io/essays/EvolutionofHumanAndRefrigerators.md

 ---
 layout: essay
 type: essay
-title: Evolution of Human and Refridgerators
+title: Evolution of Human and Refrigerators
 # All dates must be YYYY-MM-DD format!
 date: 2021-02-24
 labels: